gableee/Studystreak/deploy.md

    Expected output: `{ status = ok, routes = [/api/todos] }`.
 4. If you receive a `403 Origin not allowed`, double-check `API_ALLOWED_ORIGINS` and redeploy.

+Once the deploy succeeds, the interactive API docs are available at `https://studystreak-backend.onrender.com/docs`.

 ---

 ## 5. Connect the frontend (Vercel)